 Your privacy on the Internet is of utmost importance to the United Nations Population Fund (“UNFPA”).
 This privacy statement describes UNFPA’s policy concerning the gathering and sharing of visitors’ information through the UNFPA website.
-It applies to all “UNFPA sites” – that is, all sites within the “UNFPA.org” domain and UNFPA country sites (hereinafter together referred to as the “UNFPA website” or “our website”). .
+It applies to all “UNFPA sites” – that is, all sites within the “UNFPA.org” domain, UNFPA country sites and endfistula.org (hereinafter together referred to as the “UNFPA website” or “our website”).

 Anonymous website usage

 By accessing the UNFPA website, general browsing data from standard server logs, such as Internet protocol (“IP”) addresses, navigation through the UNFPA website, domain name, browser type, the software used and the time spent, along with other similar information, will be stored.

 This information will be used to analyze trends and usage of the UNFPA website and to improve the usefulness of the site.
 It is not connected with any personal information.
 However, if you have registered with UNFPA in connection with any activity on the UNFPA website, the information we collect about your normal web usage will be identifiable to you.

 Providing personal information is your choice.
 When you undertake certain actions on our website, such as donating, signing up for our email newsletter, or filling in a form to register your interest in our activities, you knowingly provide us with personal information about you, such as your name, email address, postal address and other information.
 This information is collected only with your knowledge and permission, and is kept in various UNFPA databases.
 If you are making a donation through the UNFPA website, you may be asked to provide your credit card details.